Canon 6D vs Nikon D7100

 It is notable that the 6D offers wifi support, while the D7100 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the 6D and the D7100 have been discontinued, but can regularly be found used on eBay.
+Both the 6D and the D7100 have been discontinued, but can regularly be found used on ebay.
 The 6D was replaced by the Canon 6D Mark II, while the D7100 was followed by the Nikon D7200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 6D Manual (free pdf) or the online Nikon D7100 Manual.
+Further information on the features and operation of the 6D and D7100 can be found, respectively, in the Canon 6D Manual (free pdf) or the online Nikon D7100 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 6D or the Nikon D7100 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 6D: